 An introduction to work, economics and human flourishing from a biblical perspective.

 Yes, there is an e-book with over 50 video clips embedded throughout the text to make the learning experience more vivid and memorable.
 The text is called, God's Pleasure At Work & The Difference One Life Can Make.

-This e-text comes with a 48-page, hard-copy, full-color Participant Guide, for reinforcing the main ideas and to for providing easy access to the course concepts for many years to come.
+This 180-page e-text (pdf format) comes with a 48-page, hard-copy, full-color Participant Guide, for reinforcing the main ideas and to for providing easy access to the course concepts for many years to come.

 For more details about the text, including sample chapters and an independent review, click here.